Building hopes, lives and dreams

-To build and restore Hancock County by partnering with volunteers, donors, sponsors, families and other friends to provide affordable housing and ongoing community revitalization and engagement.
+To build and restore Hancock and Pearl River counties by partnering with volunteers, donors, sponsors, families and other friends to provide affordable housing and ongoing community revitalization and engagement.

 Are you, or do you know a military veteran, that lives in Hancock or Pearl River county and owns a home that is in need of critical repair?
 Click here for details on the Veteran/Critical Home Repair program that we're offering for those that have served our country faithfully.
 It is now our privilege to serve them!